 There are many fantastic Balinese villas in the Canggu area and The Canggu Boutique Villas and Spa is one of them.
-I rented a one-bedroom villa and got a little Balinese house with a king bed, private bathroom, and a little backyard with a swimming!
+I rented a one-bedroom villa and got a little Balinese house with a king bed, a private bathroom, and a little backyard with a swimming pool.
 I had all the privacy I wanted and a personal pool!
 What can be better?

 Moreover, I think the location of the boutique hotel is excellent!
-It is located on Jalan Berawa, which is the main road where you have to go through if you are travelling between Seminyak and Canggu.
+It is located on Jalan Berawa, which is the main road that you have to go through if you are travelling between Seminyak and Canggu.
 It is easy to get into the heart of Canggu and Seminyak.

 Best area in Bali to stay: Tabanan

-Located on the south-western coast of Bali just north of Canggu, Tabanan is a area in Bali with beautiful black sand beaches and terraced rice paddies.
+Located on the south-western coast of Bali just north of Canggu, Tabanan is an area in Bali with beautiful black sand beaches and terraced rice paddies.

 Tabanan is excellent for solo travellers who enjoy surfing and outdoor activities and using Tabanan as a base to explore nearby attractions like Sangeh Monkey Forest, Jatiluwih rice terraces and Tanah Lot, the most famous Balinese sea temple.

 While there aren’t that many attractions in the near vicinity, one of the best things to do in Tabanan is to stay at a five-star luxury villa and live like a queen for a day (or a few days)!
 And I have the perfect recommendation.